jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.13.19 StreamSlopeContinuous

-Estimates the slope of each grid cell in a stream network.
+Estimates the slope of each grid cell in a stream network..

 *Parameters*: